 Medicare Part C is known as the “Medicare Advantage” Plans offered by private insurance companies.
 Medicare Part C is optional and cost and coverage varies from carrier to carrier.
 You must be enrolled into Medicare Parts A and Part B to qualify for Part C. Many Medicare Advantage plans cover Part D (prescriptions).
 These plans may change from year to year and you will want to review benefits at the end of each year.

+Part D is your prescription coverage.
 Part D plans are offered by private insurance companies that are approved by Medicare.
-If you are enrolled in a Part D plan, you will pay a monthly premium and sometimes a deductible, as well as copayments for your drugs.
+If you are enrolled in a Part D plan, you will pay a monthly premium and sometimes a deductible, as well as co-payments for your drugs.
 Each plan varies in the cost of premiums, the price of drugs and its list of covered drugs or “formulary” under the plan.